The BusBoys

-The BusBoys is an American rock and roll band known for its association with Eddie Murphy and performing in the film 48 Hrs.
-Formed in Los Angeles in the late 1970s, the original lineup featured brothers Brian O'Neal (keyboards, vocals) and Kevin O'Neal (bass, vocals), Gus Loundermon (sometimes misspelled as "Gus Louderman") (vocals), Mike Jones (keyboards, vocals), Vic Johnson (guitar), and Steve Felix (drums).
-All of the original band's members were African-Americans except Felix, who is of Hispanic heritage.
-The band's best known songs are "New Shoes", "The Boys Are Back in Town", which appeared in 48 Hrs., and "Cleanin' Up the Town", which was written for the 1984 film Ghostbusters.
+The BusBoys is an American rock and roll band known for its association with Eddie Murphy and performing in the film 48 Hrs..
+The band's best known songs are "New Shoes", "The Boys Are Back in Town", which appeared in 48 Hrs and in Eddie Murphy Delirious, and "Cleanin' Up the Town", written for the 1984 film Ghostbusters.

 Overview

-Formed in Los Angeles in the late 1970s, the original lineup featured brothers Brian O'Neal (keyboards, vocals) and Kevin O'Neal (bass, vocals), Gus Loundermon (vocals), Mike Jones (keyboards, vocals), Vic Johnson (guitar), and Steve Felix (drums).
+The band was formed in Los Angeles in the late 1970s.
+The original lineup featured brothers Brian O'Neal (keyboards, vocals) and Kevin O'Neal (bass, vocals), Gus Loundermon (sometimes misspelled as "Gus Louderman") (vocals), Mike Jones (keyboards, vocals), Vic Johnson (guitar), and Steve Felix (drums).
 All of the original band's members were African-Americans except Felix, who is of Hispanic heritage.

 The group is best known for their appearance in the 1982 film 48 Hrs., in which they performed their songs "New Shoes" and "The Boys Are Back in Town" (the latter song is also heard during the closing credits).
 The band opened for the film's costar, comedian Eddie Murphy, during his subsequent Delirious standup comedy tour—during which he referred to them throughout the program—including an hour-long special that aired on HBO.
 On January 29, 1983, the BusBoys were also musical guests on an episode of Saturday Night Live with Murphy singing background vocals for the band.

 A follow-up song, "Cleanin' Up the Town," written for the soundtrack to the 1984 film Ghostbusters, was a minor hit for the group, reaching #68 on Billboards Hot 100 Singles chart in the United States.
 The album was nominated for a Grammy award.

 The BusBoys' first two albums on Arista Records, Minimum Wage Rock & Roll and American Worker, both reached the Billboard 200 chart.

+The BusBoys toured extensively with the original line up, appearing with prominent acts such as Linda Ronstadt, Brian Setzer and The Stray Cats, and ZZ Top.
+Their many TV appearances included American Bandstand, Soul Train, and Don Kirshner's Rock Concert.